Seahawks fully healthy as they head to Indianapolis; Pete Carroll updates cornerback depth

 “That’s a good thing,” Carroll said.
 “It’s a real positive.”

 Carroll said he thinks there are “a lot of elements’’ that went into the healthy camp and preseason.
-One is that the Seahawks held out most of their starters and key players in preseason games — Seattle intentionally held out 22, 23 and 31 players in their respective three preseason games.
+One is that the Seahawks held out most of their starters and key players in preseason games — Seattle held out 22, 23 and 31 players in their respective three preseason games.

-Seattle had never before held out so many from playing even a single down in the preseason.
-But Carroll said the experience of last season, when no preseason games were held due to COVID-19, was a factor.
-Even without a preseason, Seattle got off to one of its best starts ever in winning its first five games.
+Seattle never before had held out so many from playing even a single down in the preseason.
+Carroll said the experience of last season, when no preseason games were held due to COVID-19, was a factor.
+Even without a preseason, Seattle got off to one of its best starts in winning its first five games.

 “I think it contributed (to the team’s current health),” Carroll said of holding out key players.
 “You can’t really say (for certain), but it did help us out.”

-And making it easier to hold out key players is that many other teams are also approaching the preseason similarly, lessening any worry about a competitive disadvantage in getting players ready for the season.
+Another factor that made it easier to hold out key players is that many other teams also approached the preseason that way, lessening any worry about a competitive disadvantage in getting players ready for the season.

 Carroll said the way Seattle approached its preseason “is not a real definite, definitive science.
 But we’re getting a feel for it.
 We felt liked it worked out well.”